seratch/taskun/readme.markdown

-# taskun

-## Simple crond thread on JVM
+# taskun - A simple cron daemon thread on JVM

-"taskun" is an implementation of UNIX crond on JVM, and it has some extended functions which crond doesn't have: invoking seconds intervals, invoking several threads at once.
+"taskun" is an implementation of UNIX crond on JVM, and it has some extended notations.

 ## Install